Emmyclassic/tests3bucket/README.md

 # tests3bucket
 integrate github to jenkins
-This is to integrate jenkins deployment to aws console
+This is to integrate jenkins to aws console